Configure GigaVUE Fabric Components using VMware ESXi

 minipc - Virtual Small Form Factor

-Assign Static IP address for GigaVUE V Series
+Assign Static IP Address for GigaVUE V Series

 The static IP addresses are assigned to the GigaVUE V Series node in the following scenarios: